 The average household income in Sioux Falls is $77,185 with a poverty rate of 11.26%.
 The median rental costs in recent years comes to $791 per month, and the median house value is $175,100.
 The median age in Sioux Falls is 34.2 years, 33.4 years for males, and 35.1 years for females.
 For every 100 females there are 99.3 males.

-Sioux Falls is South Dakota's largest city and the county seat of Minnehaha County.
+Sioux Falls is the state of South Dakota's largest city and the county seat of Minnehaha County.
 Sioux Falls is located on the banks of the Big Sioux River where Interstate 29 and 90 join.
-In 2015, Sioux Falls

 The city proper has a population density of 2,109 people per square mile (814/square kilometer).
 The Sioux Falls metropolitan area has a population of nearly 250,000, which accounts for almost one-third of the state's entire population.
 The Sioux Falls-Sioux City Designated Market Area, a media market region covering four states, has a population estimated at 1.04 million.

 Once South Dakota became a state in 1889, the region was settled by immigrants from Europe, particularly from Scandinavia and Germany.
 These remain the largest ethnic groups in the area.
 Lutherans account for the majority religion in Sioux Falls, followed by Roman Catholics.